 - Salt helps to maintain normal cardiovascular function.

-- Sodium in the small intestine has an important role to play in the absorption of chloride, amino acids, glucose, and water.
+- Sodium in the small intestine has an important role to play in the absorption of chloride, amino acids, glucose,

 - Hydrochloric acid (HCl) is an important component of gastric juice.
 Chloride from salt is required for the formation of HCl, which aids in the digestion and absorption of many nutrients.